 Being punctual to school is the minimum expectation that we have for all our students.
-Any student arriving in class in their assigned seat after the 7:15 A.M. must report directly to the attendance office to obtain a tardy slip.
+Any student arriving to school after the 7:15 A.M. must report directly to the attendance office to obtain a tardy slip.
 The tardy slip must be presented to the teacher to be admitted to class.
 The attendance office will track tardies and report to the administration.
 Chronic tardies, five (5) or more in a school year may result in after school detention, Thursday school, and referral to counselor, in-school suspension, or loss of driving privileges.